 3. Stroll through the 12 South Neighborhood

 Located just outside of Belmont University, many college students love to spend a day walking through 12 South due to the young neighborhood’s colorful buildings and eye-catching murals.
-Take a pit stop in Draper James, otherwise known as Reese Witherspoon’s clothing store, whose clothes well represent the southern look, or head into beautiful boutiques like Imogene and Willie, Moda and White Mercantile.
+Take a guided tour but be sure to make a pit stop in Draper James, otherwise known as Reese Witherspoon’s clothing store, whose clothes well represent the southern look, or head into beautiful boutiques like Imogene and Willie, Moda and White Mercantile.
 You’ll never go hungry in 12 South either with numerous coffee shops, bakeries and restaurants scattered throughout the neighborhood.
 Bartaco, a Mexican chain, and Epice, a Lebanese restaurant, draw in lots of hungry customers looking for ethnically diverse and mouthwatering options.
 After, you can grab dessert at Las Paletas, a gourmet popsicle shop.
 Whether you desperately need a strong cup of coffee, want to sample some gourmet desserts or feel in the mood for a classic Tennessee shopping spree, 12 South has got your back.

 4. Go Line Dancing at the Wildhorse Saloon